mckennapsean/dissertation/content/07-reflect.md

 ### Statistical Correlation

-This work focuses on Pearson's and Spearman's correlation coefficients, which measure the strength of linear and monotonic relationships between the two variables, respectively.
+This project focuses on Pearson's and Spearman's correlation coefficients, which measure the strength of linear and monotonic relationships between the two variables, respectively.
 Spearman's correlation coefficient is Pearson's correlation but on ranked observations.
 The s-CorrPlot can apply to either